YerevaNN/yerevann.github.io/_posts/2015-11-11-generating-constitution-with-recurrent-neural-networks.md

 ## Network parameters

 `char-rnn` works with basic recurrent neural networks, LSTM networks and GRU-RNNs.
 In our experiments we only used LSTM network with 2 layers.
-We trained for 50 epochs with the default learning rate parameters (base rate is `2e-3`, which decays by a factor of `0.97` after each `10` epochs).
+Actually we don't really understand how LSTM networks work in details, but we hope to improve our understanding by watching the videos of Richard Socher's excellent [NLP course](http://cs224d.stanford.edu/index.html).
+We trained the network for 50 epochs with the default learning rate parameters (base rate is `2e-3`, which decays by a factor of `0.97` after each `10` epochs).
 We wanted to understand how the size of LSTM internal state (`rnn_size`), [dropout](https://www.youtube.com/watch?v=UcKPdAM8cnI) and batch size affect the performance.
 We used [grid search](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) over the following values:

 * `rnn_size`: `128`, `256`, `512`
 * `batch_size`: `25`, `50`, `100`